 Just then, Kallor begins to increase the mass on Sarya’s restraints.
 Saturn Girl notices and learns that he hasn’t taken his medication yet.
 As Imra warns him about potentially getting so mentally unstable without it that he would get kicked out of the Legion, the current Thomas keels over as his mental surroundings begins to quake while Jessica tries to calm him down.

 Just then, Mister Terrific snaps our heroes back into reality as it turns out that the Fatal Five has just sent a message to the Justice League.
 In it, Mano exclaims that he and his cohorts are going to unleash a massive city-by-city destruction scheme, starting with Metropolis.
 The only way that this can be prevented is if Green Lantern is handed over to them.
-With no way to track the signal to its source, the team decides that they’re not to negotiate with their foes.
+With no way to track the signal to its source, the team decides that they’re not going to negotiate with their foes.
 Afterwards, Mister Terrific exclaims that he just picked up a familiar signal that’s being received across a great distance.
 Just then, a coordinated series of bombings begin to ravage Metropolis.
 Superman notices the explosions with his super-hearing and immediately flies off to deal with it.

 As Wonder Woman, Mister Terrific and Miss Martian fly off to help, Batman tells Jessica and Thomas to stay in the Watchtower before heading out himself.
 From there, our heroes proceed to handle the various bombings.
 It ranges from Michael uses his T-Spheres to help a disabled passenger jet land safely to Megan dealing with a subway bombing.